gift-exe/software-defined-network-architecture-implementation/readme.md

 or you can as well just create a mininet topology from the terminal eg: `sudo mn --topo single,3 --mac --controller remote --switch ovsk`

-it's your choice really just start the ryu controller first.
+it's your choice really.
+Just make sure to start the ryu controller first.
 because that way the controller can detect network devices and their links as they are instanciated
 on the mininet network : )